 The effects of this abuse are often severe and enduring, affecting survivors emotionally, psychologically, physically, and interpersonally for years or even decades after the abuse occurred.
 It’s beneficial to understand these long-term consequences so you can potentially hold abusive therapists accountable and prevent future abuse.
-To go about the process properly, working with a Michigan therapist abuse lawyer can help you sort out the details of your potential case and point you in the right direction.
+To go about the process properly, working with a Michigan therapist sexual abuse lawyer can help you sort out the details of your potential case and point you in the right direction.

 Emotional and Psychological Impacts to Be Aware Of